Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

 az account show
 ```

-Once you've verified the Azure CLI is using correct account, you can validate that it’s able to obtain tokens for this account.
+Once you've verified the Azure CLI is using correct account, you can validate that it's able to obtain tokens for this account.

 ```bash
 az account get-access-token --output json --resource https://management.core.windows.net